 - Access to partner content from IET, MIT Press, IBM, VDE, Nokia, American Geophysical Union, Oxford University Press, and SMPTE

-- More than 44,000 eBook chapters from several eBooks collections
+- More than 43,000 full-text documents from several eBooks collections

 - Three package levels to choose from, meeting the needs of any business

 - Cutting-edge research from the leading innovators in technology

 - A backfile to the late 1800s for select titles

 - Robust search tools with a user-friendly interface

 - Instant article access—no more waiting for document delivery services

 - Abstract/citation and bibliographic records for subscribed content

 The IEEE Power & Energy Library offers cutting-edge research in a variety of related topics, including: